Michele Averill is chief executive officer (CEO) of the Central Coast Chapter of the American Red Cross. It's a position she has held since 2014.

-As CEO of the chapter that serves the residents in Monterey, Santa Cruz, and San Benito Counties, Averill oversees the work of six employees and almost 700 local volunteers who provide disaster support and other services to a population of approximately 750,000 residents.
-She and approximately 40 community leaders who serve on the chapter's two Boards of Directors strive to efficiently and effectively carry out the humanitarian mission of the Red Cross.
+As CEO of the chapter that serves the residents in Monterey, Santa Cruz, and San Benito Counties, Averill oversees the work of six employees and almost 400 local volunteers who provide disaster support and other services to a population of approximately 750,000 residents.
+She and approximately 20 community leaders who serve on the Board of Directors strive to efficiently and effectively carry out the humanitarian mission of the Red Cross.

-Averill currently serves on the Board Quality Committee at Salinas Valley Memorial Hospital and on the Community Health Innovation's Board of Managers; she is also a member of the Capitola-Aptos Rotary Club.
+Averill currently serves on the Board Quality Committee at Salinas Valley Memorial Hospital and on the Community Health Innovation's Board of Managers; as well as the TeleMed2U Board of Directors.
+She is also a member of the Capitola-Aptos Rotary Club.